mohammadranjbarz/data-mining-homeworks/assignment4/README.md

 The silhouette can be calculated with any distance metric, such as the Euclidean distance or the Manhattan distance.

 ## Kmeans
+In this way we want to divide the data into k cluster and k as the input.
+Because we use classification so k equal to the number of classes in the classification.) k=6)
+Given the silhouette value obtained (0.2), we can conclude that the clustering is almost done well.

     n_clusters : 6
     silhouette_score : 0.2978550526393102